siminio/CheckIo/README.md

 # CheckIo
 CheckIo is a website that proposes problems to solve in Python.
-Everyone can give a review of the code of others.
+Everyone can give a review of other people's codes.

 The different puzzles are spread in different islands:
 - Elementary: easy puzzles that allow to discover Python and its useful functions from the standard library